openhab/openhab-js/README.md

 openHAB internally is a Java program. openHAB-JS converts between Java and JavaScript data types and reverse.

-See [openhab-js : utils](https://openhab.github.io/openhab-js/utils.html) for full API documentation
+See [openhab-js : utils](https://openhab.github.io/openhab-js/utils.html) for full API documentation.

 ## File Based Rules

-The JSScripting binding  will load scripts from `automation/js` in the user configuration directory.
+The JS Scripting binding will load scripts from `automation/js` in the user configuration directory.
 The system will automatically reload scripts when changes are detected to files.
-Local variable state is not persisted among reloads, see using the [cache](#cache) for a connivent way to persist objects.
+Local variable state is not persisted among reloads, see using the [cache](#cache) for a convenient way to persist objects.

 File based rules can be created in 2 different ways: using [JSRule](#jsrule) or the [Rule Builder](#rule-builder).

-See [openhab-js : rules ](https://openhab.github.io/openhab-js/rules.html) for full API documentation
+See [openhab-js : rules ](https://openhab.github.io/openhab-js/rules.html) for full API documentation.

 ### JSRule